unnus/unnus/content/medical/healthcare-branding-the-compact-guide-2020-examples.md

 ## **Examples of branding in the healthcare industry**

 Healthcare is a vast industry.
-So to provide you with a wider set of examples of how these branding efforts play under different circumstances, I will lay down a list of resources of how branding will look like in some of the popular medical fields.
+So to provide you with a wider set of examples of how these branding efforts play under different circumstances, I will lay down a list of articles on how branding will look like in some of the popular medical fields.

 ### **Hospital branding**